 Punitive Damages in Regards to Maritime Law

-It has only recently been decided by the Supreme Court that when a commercial or merchant seaman is injured while on the job that they are in fact allowed to seek out punitive damages for their day to day living expenses and their medical expenses more commonly known as “maintenance and cure” claims.
+If a commercial or merchant seaman is injured while on the job, they are allowed to seek out punitive damages for their day-to-day living expenses and their medical expenses more commonly known as “maintenance and cure” claims.

 Because of this if their employer knowingly and intentionally does any of the following they will most likely be able to be sued for punitive damages: